MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-webchat.md

   </script>
 </html>

 ```

+#### Option 1 - (new) Keep your secret hidden, exchange your secret for a token, and generate the embed

+This option executes a server-to-server request to exchange the Web Chat secret key for a temporary token.

+> [!NOTE]
+> With this option, the Web Chat channel secret key is hidden and not exposed in the client web page.
+Use this option only in a production environment.

 #### <a id="option-2"></a> Option 2 - Embed the web chat control in your website using the secret

 Use this option if you want to allow other developers to easily embed your bot into their websites.

 > [!WARNING]
-> If you use this option, other developers can embed your bot into their websites
-> by simply copying your embed code.
+> With this option, the Web Chat channel secret key is exposed in the client web page.
+Use this option only for development purposes and not in a production environment.

-To embed your bot in your website by specifying the secret within the `iframe` tag:
+To embed your bot in a web page by specifying the secret within the `iframe` tag, perform the steps described below.

 1. Copy the `iframe` **Embed code** from the Web Chat channel within the Bot Framework Portal (as described in [Get your bot secret key](#get-your-bot-secret-key) above).